AminTaheri23/IMDB-sentiment-classification-GPT2/README.md

 # IMDB sentiment classification GPT2
 IMDB sentiment classification with GPT2 pre training. main file is [here](https://github.com/AminTaheri23/IMDB-sentiment-classification-GPT2/blob/master/transfer_learning_classification_GPT2.ipynb)

+You can refresh your knowledge about GPT2 from [this awesome blog](http://jalammar.github.io/illustrated-gpt2/)

+## Running in Google Colab
+you can run a simmilar notebook in colab [from here ](https://colab.research.google.com/drive/1MgpwzojvoIRv8Fypxvy2OnjS-IiExlG3)

 ## We don't have CLS token!
 what is a cls token? it is a token for classification.
 Bert have this token and it is retrienved from a pooling and some other funtions such as sigmoid or tc. it is not precisely said in the paper (if you found it please show me so i can edit this). some other folks in github found that it is ok to average each word vector to make and classifiaction toke. so we are doing this here.